Mexico is a truly exciting diving destination due to its sheer variety locations, marine life, and its broad range of diving conditions.

 On the East coast of Baja California lies the small village of Cabo Pulmo.
 Fishing was banned in the nineties and Cabo Pulmo Marine Park is considered one of the most popular ones on the planet for its abundance of fish and species.
 Listed as a Unesco World Heritage Site, it also has been labeled by Mission Blue, Dr Sylvia Earle's NGO, a "Hope Spot".
 The marine life is so abundant that scuba divers often see massive shoals of pelagic fish, hundreds of passing Mobula rays, sea lions, turtles, whales and sharks.

-You can dive from the village of Cabo Pulmo or go on a liveaboard trip from Cabo San Lucas to La Paz and Cabo Pulmo (5 nights starting from ...)
+You can dive from the village of Cabo Pulmo or go on a liveaboard trip to the Sea of Cortez - ask us!

 El Bajo: a colorful half a mile long reef hosting a very rich marine life: giant groupers, turtles, moray eels, huge schools of jack fish or yellow tail snappers.
 The dive is shallow, with a maximum depth of 18 meters (60 feet).
 In winter you might see passing by some mobula rays, humpback whales, and whale sharks.